melatron/hft-service/README.md

 This service uses a non-recursive **iterative implementation** of the Segment Tree for maximum performance.
 This approach avoids function call overhead and the risk of stack overflow, providing a meaningful performance advantage in a latency-sensitive HFT system.

+### Concurrency Model: DashMap

+To handle high volumes of concurrent requests efficiently, the service uses a DashMap.
+Unlike a standard HashMap protected by a single RwLock, DashMap provides fine-grained locking on a per-symbol basis.
+This eliminates a global bottleneck and allows requests for different symbols to be processed in parallel, significantly increasing throughput.

+### Numeric Type: f64 vs. rust_decimal

+The service deliberately uses the native f64 type over a precision library like rust_decimal.
+For high-frequency trading, raw speed is the highest priority, and hardware-accelerated f64 operations are significantly faster.

 ### Error Handling

 The service uses a custom `AppError` enum combined with the **`thiserror`** crate.
 This pattern provides compile-time, type-safe error handling and allows for precise control over the HTTP status codes and error messages returned to the client.